xlin199/multiphonon-direct-detection/README.md

 NSiteLatticeFixqRecursiveCoherent.ipynb --
   1. $S(\omega, q)$ as a function of $\omega$ for different $q$, including the off-diagonal factors
   2. Sanity check passed: 1 phonon resonance matches the dispersion relation

+NSiteLatticeCoherentMultiprocess.py --
+  1. Batch calculation of $S(\omega, q)$ for a list of $q$, same code as in NSiteLatticeFixqRecursiveCoherent.ipynb

+  ---

 /archive/NSiteLatticeFixq.ipynb --
   1. Here focusing on plotting $S(\omega, q)$ as a function of $\omega$ for different $q$